rishabagg/rishabagg/README.md

 ### Hi there, 👋

+Hey,

-Hey, I am currently pursuing my MS in CS from SUNY at Buffalo.
-I'm an experienced Programmer/Developer with a demonstrated history of working in the Information Technology industry.
-Worked with LogicHub’s Dev and Integration Team and formerly worked with Amdocs's Bell-Canada, Lumen-Centurylink, T-Mobile team which helps in generating Pdfs and digital bills for their client's customer.
-Technologies i have worked on is Spring Integration, Javascript, ReactJs, CSS ,Java, C++, Git etc.
+I am currently pursuing my MS in CS from SUNY at Buffalo.
+With a deep passion for technology, I've built a strong foundation in software development through both academic projects and professional experiences.
+My recent stint as an intern at Amazon allowed me to delve deep into high-impact projects, further honing my skills as a full-stack engineer.
+Prior to that, I collaborated with LogicHub’s Dev and Integration Team and was an integral part of Amdocs's teams for Bell-Canada, Lumen-Centurylink, and T-Mobile.
+In these roles, I played a pivotal part in generating Pdfs and digital bills for clients.
+My technical prowess spans across a range of tools and languages including Spring Integration, Javascript, ReactJs, CSS, Java, C++, and Git, among others.

 TECHNICAL SKILLS:
 • Programming Languages: C, C++, Python, HTML5, CSS, Javascript, Java, PL/SQL, MySQL, Typescript, Velocity, XML